Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 :::commentBlock
 One note regarding the server:
-Often when I do these things I see the server times as a huge factor when loading data (e.g. in the [RKI post][rki-post] the longest time my implementation is waiting on a response from the server).
+Often when I do these things I see the server times as a huge factor when loading data (e.g. in the [RKI post][rki-post] the longest time my implementation is waiting on a response by the server).
 But in this case the server is really fast enough for the usecase.
 Sub-second rounttrip times for search requests (normally ~750-800ms on Fast 3G) is significantly faster than I expected.
 :::

 ### And the real issue is...

 JavaScript.

-Not that it exists, but thatit is required for the FCP and that there is so much of it, that it postpones rendering for 7.5 seconds.
+Not that it exists, but that it's required for the FCP and that there is so much of it, that it postpones rendering for 7.5 seconds.

 ## Trying to fix it: